babynus/projeqtor/projeqtor/docs/user/ControlAutomation.rst

      - ${url} : url to get the direct link to the item
      - ${goto} : display Class and Id of item, clickable to have direct link to the item

-   **This tags are available except in the mail title because they display a table**
+.. topic:: This tags are available except in the mail title because they display a table**

      - ${HISTORY} : displays the last change of an object.
      - ${HISTORYFULL} : display all the modifications